-Management reviews the carrying amounts of definite-lived intangible assets and long-lived tangible assets whenever events or circumstances indicate that the carrying amounts of an asset may not be recoverable.
+Management reviews the carrying amounts of definite-lived intangible assets and long-lived assets, including right-of-use ("ROU") assets, property and equipment whenever events or circumstances indicate that the carrying amounts of an asset may not be recoverable.
 For purposes of assessing recoverability, definite-lived intangible assets and long-lived tangible assets are each deemed to be one asset group.
 The carrying amount of the asset group is compared to the estimated undiscounted future cash flows associated with it.
 If the sum of the expected future net cash flows is less than the carrying value of the asset group being evaluated, an impairment loss is calculated as the amount by which the carrying value of the asset group exceeds its estimated fair value.